 What Are the Maine Medical Marijuana Costs?

-You must meet with the physician or nurse practitioner again to prove your continuing eligibility.
+You must meet with the physician or nurse practitioner again with your medical records to prove your continuing eligibility.
 Your primary caregiver pays a $10 renewal fee.
 The annual physician’s visit will cost the same as the initial fee.

 What Conditions Qualify for a Medical Marijuana Card in Maine?